gabriel-ing/SimpliPyTEM/docs/index.rst

 Functions to generate pdf and html files containing images and videos are also included in this package.
 This allows easy viewing and sharing of all the images/videos taken in an imaging session, making experiment evaluation significantly easier.

+SimpliPyTEM was mainly built for Gatan's DM4 files, however many other filetypes are now supported for basic functionality, this is known to include TIFs, MRCs, MP4s, AVIs.
+In addition, Hyperspy is  (as of July 2023) used for any unknown filetypes, this supports numerous different electron microscopy filetypes so feel free to try your files and see if it works.
+If the library would be useful to you but you cannot open your files, please open an issue on the github and I can discuss it further with you.

+Any issues?
+Please report on the issues page on github.

 SimpliPyTEM-GUI
 ---------------